Workflow Operator on Discord

 How notifications work

-- On first startup, it seeds its cursor at the current event-store head, so existing channels only receive future events.
+- On first startup, existing channels only receive future events.

-- For each new completion, it creates a dedicated agent session per allowed channel, sends a structured prompt with the run details (DAG name, status, error, start/finish times, step results), and waits for the agent to generate a notification message (up to 10 minutes).
+- For each notification that should be delivered, it creates a dedicated agent session per allowed channel, sends a structured prompt with the run details (DAG name, status, error, start/finish times, step results), and waits for the agent to generate a notification message (up to 10 minutes).

 - The notification session is adopted as the channel's active session, so users can send follow-up messages like "show me the logs" or "retry it".